Foord Global Equity Fund (Singapore)

 |Risk of loss||

-High in periods shorter than three years.
+Moderate to high in periods shorter than five years.
 Subject to market volatility, lower in longer term.

 |Security description||Asset class||Country of Listing||Portfolio weight %|

 |Extended Stay America Inc||Equity||US||4.3|